usgs/earthquake-processing-formats/format-docs/TravelTimePlotData.md

 The following are values that are **required** be provided as part of the travel time plot data.

+* Type - A String containing the type of data, "TTPlotData"
 * MaximumTravelTime - A number containing the maximum travel time for all branches in degrees
 * Branches - An array of [TravelTimePlotDataBranch](TravelTimePlotDataBranch.md)